 - Are you committed to the advancement of Global Mission but see your role as one of supporting the Team of people working on the frontline?

-- Do you have skills that would be useful in enabling or freeing Cross-Cultural Workers to undertake their ministry and are willing to spend from two weeks to five years living with a team among a least-reached people?
+- Do you have skills that would be useful in enabling or freeing intercultural workers to undertake their ministry and are willing to spend from two weeks to five years living with a team among a least-reached people?